tasmota/docs/Shutter-and-Steppers.md

 ***NOTE 0:***
 - you can use different stepper drivers like, for example A4988/DRV8825/TMC2208.
-- you can use different stepper motor like, for example 28BYJ-48/Nema-17/Nema-23 (**bipolar** only).
+- you can use different stepper motors like, for example 28BYJ-48/Nema-17/Nema-23 (**bipolar** only).
 - you must use the same combination of stepper drivers and stepper motors.
 - you must configire stepper drivers